 Is Meditation Good For You?
 Myth 12 – Meditation is about letting your mind go completely blank, or empty.

 Fact: Meditation is about reducing the endless chattering of the mind that distracts us from focusing on what we wish to accomplish.
 Your mind will never be truly blank, but you can choose what you wish to ignore and what you wish to pay attention to.

 In understanding in what way is meditation good for you, you become an observer, watching your thoughts and emotions appear and disappear like clouds passing across the sky.
 There’s no need to get attached to anyone’s particular cloud and start to obsess over it.

-We don’t become empty of mind, we become mind-full, aware of everything meaningful once we push away the endless gibbering of monkey mind.
-Monkey mind swings from thought to thought without any coherence and can often cause mischief because it causes us to think and sometimes act in ways that are not wise and helpful.
+We don’t become empty of mind, we become mind-full, aware of everything meaningful once we push away the endless gibbering of the monkey mind.
+Monkey’s mind swings from thought to thought without any coherence and can often cause mischief because it causes us to think and sometimes act in ways that are not wise and helpful.

 Here are some great meditation quotes that can give you a good perspective on meditation

 Meditation is not a means to an end.
 It is both the means and the end. – Jiddu Krishnamurti

 Meditation is not a way of making your mind quiet.
 It’s a way of entering into the quiet that’s already there – buried under the 50,000 thoughts the average person thinks every day. – Deepak Chopra